Lafeber Company is proud to sponsor the Second Annual

 Other suitable topics are also welcome for submission.
 If you are concerned about the suitability of your topic, please contact email@example.com.

 References: Submissions should include suitable references from the primary literature.
-These references will not be included in the total word count.
+These references will not be included in the total word count but should include a maximum of eight (8) references.

 Media: Relevant photographs with illustrative value can be included.
 If these images contain client-owned animals, the candidate must obtain permission from the pet owner (as required by local privacy laws or facility standards).
 Diagrams or illustrations must be original content produced by the candidate.
 Plagiarism will not be tolerated and will result in immediate dismissal from the contest.